WirthG/Griffin-Notebook/src/about.md

 I have been in some productions here at Allegheny College.
 I was a light board operator for the show *Proof*, where I got inside experience on the production process that the light board operator and the lighting director go through together for each show from start to end.

 With that in mind, I want to use computer science to help the lighting director at Allegheny in pre production for the shows we put on here.
-The process starts with

-He grew up in a middle class neighbourhood.
-After his mother died when he was young, he was raised by his father

-He is currently married to Maureen Erika Quinn.
-Maureen is 13 years older than him and works as a sales assistant.
+I want the coloration between the Director and the Lighting director be closer.
+Ad knock down any barriers that might be there due to a director not having any background in lighting to correctly collaborate with each other.